 Who attends Sibshops?
 Sibs, of course!
 Most Sibshops are for sibs of kids with developmental concerns.
 Increasingly, Sibshops are being offered for brothers and sisters of kids with health concerns (often at children’s hospitals) and we’re beginning to see Sibshops emerge for sibs of kids with mental health concerns.
 While Sibshops were developed for sibs in the 8-13 year-old age range.

 Who sponsors Sibshops?
-Typically Sibshops are sponsored by not for profit groups who work with children with health and or developmental challenges.
-This session is sponsored by The Miracle League of CT along with Creative Development, LLC.
+Typically, Sibshops are sponsored by not-for-profit groups who work with children with health and or developmental challenges.
+This session is sponsored by The Miracle League of CT along with Creative Development, LLC. and Create Independence, LLC.

 Who facilitates Sibshops?
 We very much like having adult sibs as Sibshop facilitators–and adult sibs tell us that they get much out of running the program.
 Ideally, we would have someone from the provider group and a professional (Social Worker, Special Ed Teacher, PT or OT).
 The facilitator who is a service provider will know about the special needs represented in the group and about services available in the community.
 Regardless of whether the facilitator is a family member or service provider, we seek certain qualities in a good Sibshop facilitator.
 We want them to truly enjoy the company of kids and have had experience working with kids; to be especially good listeners; and to have the ability to convey a sense of joy, wonder, and fun.

 Registration is now open for the 2022-2023 program.

 The program will meet on the third Sunday of each month beginning in October 2022 and ending in April of 2023.
 The program will take place at Create Independence Center located at 110 Hopmeadow St. Weatogue, CT.
 We will meet from 10am -12:30pm each month.